Table of Contents[Hide][Show]

 A review of 10 studies found out that the proteolytic enzyme bromelain was efficient at reducing joint stiffness, swelling, and pain in patients with osteoarthritis.
 The same enzyme was also effective in lessening inflammation caused by sinusitis where the nasal passages swell.

-4. Better Calcium Absorption for the Bones
+4. Enzymes Can Contribute to Better Calcium Absorption for the Bones

-The enzyme gamma-glutamyl carboxylase is responsible in activating osteocalcin, a protein that places calcium in the bones.
+The enzyme gamma-glutamyl carboxylase is responsible for activating osteocalcin, a protein that places calcium in the bones.
 Consuming foods rich in enzymes can help increase the supply of this protein to promote good bone health.

 What Foods Are Rich in Probiotics and Enzymes?

-To get more probiotics and enzymes naturally, here is a list of foods you can add to your diet:
+To get more probiotics and enzymes naturally, here is a list of foods you can add to your diet.

 When Is the Best Time to Take a Probiotic or Enzyme Supplement?